bmareddy/Udacity/DEND/Capstone/README.md

 Q: The database needed to be accessed by 100+ people.
 A: Enable Redshift to auto-scale based on the demand.
 If the demand continues to increase, replicate the database in multiple regions so the load is distributed.

+### Future Improvements to the code
+1. Implement logging
+2. Implement Data Quality checks in `spark_etl.py`
+3. Debug errors with `parquet` file copy to redshift, and remove dependency on pandas.Dataframe.to_csv()
+3. Find ways to leverage air quality measurement sites and map them to counties without data

+### Run Instructions

+1. Execute `create_tables.sql` on the Redshift instance
+2. Submit `capstone.py` as spark job

 ### References
 1. https://aqs.epa.gov/aqsweb/documents/data_mart_welcome.html